 Employment Areas | News Agencies, Advertising Agencies, TV and Newspapers, Communications Industries, Broadcasting Companies, etc. |

-Choosing a Diploma in Journalism and Mass Communication offers rewarding career opportunities in the field of media and journalism.
-DJMC equips students with essential skills in writing, public relations, digital media, and advertising.
-A diploma in Journalism and Mass Communication also serves as a foundation for students seeking higher education in the field of Journalism, mass communication, and media.
-It also enhances their knowledge and career prospects.
+Opting for Diploma in Journalism and Mass Communication is a good career choice for journalism and media.
+DJMC provides students with the foundation in writing, public relations, online media, and ad skills.
+A diploma in Journalism and Mass Communication is also an introduction for those students who want to pursue higher studies in Journalism, mass communication, and media.
+It also provides them with improved knowledge and career prospects in their line of work.

 The application process for admission to the Diploma in Journalism and Mass Communication at Symbiosis Centre for Distance Learning is given below.